 Water Resources: Water Resource benefits provided by the Preserve include flood protection, water quality enhancement, and water supply.
 Approximately 2,045 acres of the Preserve, or 87 percent of the total land area, is located within the 100-year floodplain.
 The floodplain corresponds closely with the 80 percent (1,881 acres) of the Preserve that is comprised of wetland.
 The extensive area of wetland enhances water quality by sequestering nutrients and other contaminants that drain into the property from surrounding agricultural lands.
-An aquifer recharge project designed to address elevated water levels in the Preserve by injecting treated surface water withdrawn from Flatford Swamp into the underlying Floridan aquifer is currently being tested.
+An aquifer recharge project designed to intercept excess water draining into the Preserve, treat it to primary drinking water standards and then inject it into the Floridan aquifer is currently being tested.
 In addition to enhancing recharge in the vicinity of the Preserve, the project may offset saltwater intrusion occurring along the coast.